zzzprojects/EntityFramework-Extensions/README.md

 - [SQL Eval Function](https://eval-sql.net/)
 - [LINQ To SQL Plus](https://linqtosql-plus.net/)
 - and much more!
-To view all our free and paid librariries visit our [website](https://zzzprojects.com/).
+To view all our free and paid projects visit our [website](https://zzzprojects.com/).

 Contact our outstanding customer support for any request.
 We usually answer within the next business day, hour, or minutes!